SkymouseStudios/skymse-jekyll/_drafts/2018-07-18-a-walk-through-branding-skymouse.md

 ## Pricing.

-Every young entrepenuers nightmare.
+Every young entrepreneurs nightmare.
 How the heck do you figure out pricing?
 Me and John went back and forth a couple times between going hourly vs. going per project.

 The more I think about it the more I realize per project is better.
 We are selling a product.
 Not our time.
 I don't work by the hour, I work by what I can get done for you.
-I spend most of my time througout the day learning and documenting, I don't spend it dedicated to doing "stuff."
+I spend most of my time throughout the day learning and documenting, I don't spend it dedicated to doing "stuff."

 In order to sell a product I need to know what product you need and every product is handcrafted, so I can't just say, "Here is the standard."

 We also wanted to grow  with our clients.
 For us, a website isn't just a one and done deal, it's a growing living thing th

-### Product 1 - Simple Handcrafted Site - $10,000 (2-month process)

-_functionality list_

-* Easy to use on the back end
-* Share information with my clients
-* Link to social media and Google Business
-* upload new documents
-* Contact form
-* Fast load speed and testing
-* Mobile responsive on every device
-* website consulting
-* template-based website
-* google analytics set-up

-### Product 2 - Small Business Site - $25,000 (6-month process)

-* Engaging customer experience

-### Product 3 - Pro Agency Site - $50,000 (9-month process)

 This is what I built for RESOURCE Commercial Real Estate